-2. Legislation and statutory responsibilities
+2. Legislation and Statutory Requirements

-This policy meets the requirements under Section 100 of the Children and Families Act 2014, which places a duty on the Local Governing Body to make arrangements for supporting pupils at their school with medical conditions.

-It is also based on the Department for Education's statutory guidance on supporting pupils with medical conditions at school.

-This policy also complies with our funding agreement and articles of association.
+- 2.1 This policy meets the requirements under Section 100 of the Children and Families Act 2014, which places a duty on governing boards (Directors and Local Governing Bodies) to make arrangements for supporting pupils at their school with medical conditions. - 2.2 It is also based on the Department for Education (DfE)'s statutory guidance on supporting pupils with medical conditions at school. - 2.3 This policy also complies with our funding agreement and articles of association.

-3. Roles and responsibilities
+3. Roles and Responsibilities

-3.1 The Local Governing Body
+3.1 The Governing Board (Directors and Local Governing Bodies)

-The Local Governing Body has ultimate responsibility to make arrangements to support pupils with medical conditions.
-The governing body will ensure that sufficient staff have received suitable training and are competent before they are responsible for supporting children with medical conditions.
+The Board of Directors has ultimate responsibility to make arrangements to support pupils with medical conditions and delegates this responsibility to the Local Governing Body ('The LGB').
+The LGB will ensure that sufficient staff have received suitable training and are competent before they are responsible for supporting children with medical conditions.